Conley-Morse persistence barcode: a homological signature of combinatorial bifurcations: Combinatorial Multivector Fields Theory

 \subsection{Elementary notions}

 Let $X$ be a finite topological space; in particular $X$ can be a simplicial or a regular CW-complex.
 A \emph{multivector field}~$\cV$ on~$X$ is a partition of $X$ into locally closed subsets, called \emph{multivectors} .
-Since~$\cV$ is a partition, every $x\in X$ has a unique $V\in\cV$ in which it is contained; we denote it by $[x]_\cV$.
+Since~$\cV$ is a partition, every $x\in X$ belongs to a unique multivector $V\in\cV$; we denote it by $[x]_\cV$.
 A~multivector $V$ is called \emph{regular} if the relative homology group $H(\cl V,\mo V)$ is $0$, otherwise $V$ is \emph{critical} .
 A~set~$A\subset X$ is called \emph{$\cV$-compatible} if it is a union of multivectors in $\cV$.

 A multivector field $\cV$ induces a multivalued map $F_\cV: X\multimap X$ defined as

 The map $\mvm$ can be viewed as a digraph $\dgV$ with nodes given by $X$ and the set of edges consisting of pairs $(x,y)\in X\times X$ such that $y\in \mvm(x)$.
 A \emph{solution} is a path in $\dgV$, which we represent as a map $\rho:I\rightarrow X$, where $I$ is an interval in $\ZZ$.